The Best Of Belwin Jazz – Young Jazz Collection for Jazz Ensemble

 Music Reviews for Banddirector.com

 Published by Alfred Music (copyright) 2008

 The Best of Belwin Jazz is a collection of twelve ensemble arrangements for young players.
 Each chart is written I a variety of styles and tempos: swing, ballad, Christmas, rock, Latin, and pop by experienced educational jazz arrangers and composers.

-This collection is written for full instrumentation-five saxes, four trumpets, four trombones and four rhythm.
-However, if your instrumentation varies, all the charts will sound full with a reduced instrumentation of four saxes, three trumpets, two trombones, and three rhythm.
+This collection is written for full instrumentation-five saxes, four trumpets, four trombones and four rhythms.
+However, if your instrumentation varies, all the charts will sound full with a reduced instrumentation of four saxes, three trumpets, two trombones, and three rhythms.
 Additional optional parts are available for flute, clarinet, horn in F, baritone horn T.C./tenor sax and tuba.

 The titles include: “Big Band Holiday,” “Cantaloupe Island,” “Count Bubba’s Revenge,” “Drummin’ Man,” “Grooved Pavement,” “Moondance,” “My Funny Valentine,” “Now What,” “Sambeando,” “Sing, Sing, Sing,” “Stompin’ at the Savoy,” and “Swingin’ Shanty.”

 The seven swing songs are among the twelve contained in this collection, along with two rock, a jazz shuffle, a samba and one ballad that changes into a Bossa Nova mid-way into the tune.
 The addition of a jazz waltz would add to the variety of music.
 Perhaps “Bluesette” “Baubles, Bangles and Beads” or “Some Day My Prince Will Come” would work well in this collection.

 The “Big Band Holiday” is a medley of five secular Christmas songs.